R v Morgentaler: Dissent

 A dissent was written by Justice William McIntyre, with Justice Gérard La Forest concurring.
 McIntyre found that there was no right to an abortion under section 7 nor under other laws.
 His argument was based on the role of judicial review and how the courts must not go about creating rights not explicitly found in the Charter nor interpret Charter rights to protect interests that the rights were not initially intending to protect.
 He said that nowhere in any constitutional texts, history or philosophies is there support for any such rights.
 Furthermore, there is no societal consensus that these interests should be protected either.

 Even if a right could be found, said McIntyre, the case would not have been sufficient to prove a violation.
 The provisions of section 251(4) cannot be said to be "manifestly unfair" on the basis that some women do not have access.
 The problems with administrative procedure are external to the legislation and cannot be the basis of a violation.

 Aftermath

 When the decision was announced, it was sometimes reported to be more broad than it was; the decision did not declare a constitutional right to abortion nor "freedom of choice".

 The Progressive Conservative government of Prime Minister Brian Mulroney made two attempts to pass a new abortion law.
 The first proposal, in the spring of 1988, did not pass the House of Commons.
-The second attempt, introduced by the Minister of Justice as Bill C-43 in late 1989, would be defeated on a tie vote by the time it came to third reading in Senate on January 31, 1991, leaving Canada without criminal legislation governing abortion.
+The second attempt, introduced by the Minister of Justice as Bill C-43 in late 1989, was defeated on a tie vote by the time it came to third reading in Senate on January 31, 1991, leaving Canada without criminal legislation governing abortion.

 As of 2021, Parliament had not acted to replace the abortion law, meaning Canada does not criminalize abortion.
 Provinces have taken action to restrict access to abortion in various ways that do not involve criminal law.